 We settled on Amsterdam as neither of us had been before and I’m so glad we did – it’s a brilliant city.

 We had wanted to stay at the ‘one and only bedroom’ in Hôtel Droog, from the people behind the design shop in Staalstraat but with it being a one room hotel, there was unsurprisingly no availability.
 Stout & Co. also looked like a cool option but alas they too had no availability.
-We also considered Maison Rika, Mayor Manor and Miauw but ended up going with an air b’n’b apartment.
+We also considered Maison Rika, Private Mansions and Miauw but ended up going with an air b’n’b apartment.

 The apartment was in the heart of Jordaan; the perfect location, walking distance to lots of nice cafes, bars, restaurants and of course the elegant canal houses.
 My first encounter with these tall thin buildings was via my mum’s collection of KLM porcelain bottles, filled with gin, replicating the shape of these famous dutch houses.
 I was surprised at how taken I was with them – they are just stunning masterfully engineered buildings with an air of refined glamour.